 What does it mean to be a technology agnostic IFEC provider?

-In our recent “history of Gogo“, we took a closer look at all of the different technologies we’ve introduced for the IFEC market (IFEC stands for In-Flight Entertainment and Communications).
-From analog phone service to our 2Ku satellite system, Gogo has always put resources behind the best solution for an airline and its passengers.
+In our recent “history of Gogo”, we took a closer look at all the different technologies we’ve introduced for the IFEC market (IFEC stands for Inflight Entertainment and Communications).
+From analog phone service to our 2Ku satellite system, Gogo has always put resources behind developing the best solution for each airline and its passengers.

-Today, the Gogo business aviation (BA) and commercial aviation (CA) departments offer the following systems to aircraft owners and airlines:
+Today, Gogo business aviation (BA) and commercial aviation (CA) offer these systems to aircraft owners and airlines:

 - L-Band data services